 - You can quit the game from the menu's in-game and on the title screen, but Alt-f4 still works and ESCAPE in-game will quit too.

 - This early access version has no time restriction on flights, unless you set one on the main menu.

 - If you feel sick, remove your headset and press keyboard ESCAPE to quit.
 Be gentle to start, flying games on the Oculus can be strong on the senses.

 - Observer mode is built into the game, and will run on your main pc's main screen if you select it from the in-flight menu.
 It is rendering a second complete view, and does have an appreciable performance hit.
 If you select Headset view, which is the default, this second view isn't generated.

 In-game Key Summary:

-Space/RB (top right shoulder button) - While you hold the button, Freeze headset control to look around.
+Space/RB (top right shoulder button) - While you hold the button in Headset steering mode, this freezes headset control to look around.

 W/S (left analogue stick) - Pitch up/down in the air.

 Right Shift - Flap (using a gamepad, run forwards and use RH analogue stick to fly).
 Remote use main center button while moving forwards.